Analysis | On a day of legal wrangling, the trauma of Jan. 6 becomes the centerpiece of Trump impeachment trial

 This trial, however, will highlight Trump’s conduct after he was defeated, and just how dangerous his actions turned out to be.
 No president ever did what Trump sought to do, and that, ultimately, is what brought about his second impeachment and the demands for accountability, including that he be disqualified from ever holding federal office again.

-The first day underscored how different this trial will be when compared with the first one that ended just a year ago.
-The sacking of the Capitol, an attack that was broadcast live to a shocked nation and that members of Congress witnessed firsthand, bears no comparison to arguing a case involving a telephone call between Trump and the president of Ukraine and a brazen demand that the Ukrainian leader dig up dirt on Biden in exchange for badly needed aid to that country.
+The first day underscored how different this trial will be from the one that ended just a year ago.
+The sacking of the Capitol, an attack that was broadcast live to a shocked nation and that members of Congress witnessed firsthand, bears no comparison to arguing a case involving a telephone call between Trump and the president of Ukraine and a brazen demand that the Ukrainian leader dig up dirt on Biden in exchange for badly needed aid to Ukraine.

-In that trial, there were no videos, no tape recordings of that or any other phone call, little direct testimony about what Trump said or meant — though there was considerable evidence offered up by those around him that was damning.
+In that trial, there were no videos, no tape recordings of that or any other phone call, little direct testimony about what Trump said or meant — though considerable evidence was offered up by those around him that was damning.

 Here, the record is full, from the videos the House managers have been putting together to the audio of a phone call between Trump and Brad Raffensperger, Georgia’s secretary of state, in which Trump badgered Raffensperger to find enough votes to overturn the election result in his state.

 The opening day of this trial also proved a mismatch between the House managers and Trump’s legal team.
 In addition to highlighting the attack on the Capitol, the House managers methodically sought to demolish the argument that a former president cannot face an impeachment trial.
-Even Trump’s team acknowledged the quality of the House managers’ argument.
+Even Trump’s team acknowledged the high quality of the House managers’ argument.

 In contrast, Bruce Castor, Trump’s lead attorney, offered a rambling and unfocused argument that fell well short of a direct rebuttal.
 David Schoen, another member of the Trump team, was left to argue that the Constitution does not allow for a former president to be subjected to a trial once out of office.
 Beyond that, he claimed that Democrats were looking to disqualify Trump from future office because they feared he would run again and win in 2024.

-The assertion that the Senate cannot try the former president offers a convenient escape hatch for Republican senators who might be privately appalled by Trump’s role in the attack on the Capitol but who are not willing to vote publicly to convict him for those deeds.
+The assertion that the Senate cannot try the former president offers a convenient escape hatch for Republican senators who might be privately appalled by Trump’s role in the attack on the Capitol but are not willing to vote publicly to convict him for that role.

 Most Republican senators tipped their hands two weeks ago when 45 of them voted to support a motion by Sen. Rand Paul (R-Ky.) challenging the constitutionality of the trial.
 On Tuesday, Republicans held firm again on this question, with 44 voting to say that such a trial is not constitutional.
-But 50 Democrats and six Republicans voted to proceed, with each side now having 16 hours to make their arguments about the substance of the impeachment article declaring that Trump incited an insurrection.
+But 50 members of the Democratic caucus and six Republicans voted to proceed, with each side now having 16 hours to make its arguments about the substance of the impeachment article declaring that Trump incited an insurrection.

 In the first trial a year ago, just one Republican senator, Mitt Romney of Utah, voted to convict Trump on one of two counts.
-There could be more Republican votes for conviction in this trial than a year ago, though no one is predicting that there will be enough to threaten the former president with conviction.
+There could be more Republican votes for conviction in this trial, though no one is predicting that there will be enough to threaten the former president with conviction.

 In the days immediately after Jan.
 6, Republicans were pointed in their criticism of Trump’s words and actions, even if they were reluctant to support impeachment.
 Since then, Trump has consolidated his position as leader of the Republican Party.
 That, too, is part of his legacy, a continuing hold on his party in the face of not one but two impeachments.